Psychoanalysis: Freudian theory

 A survey of scientific research suggested that while personality traits corresponding to Freud's oral, anal, Oedipal, and genital phases can be observed, they do not necessarily manifest as stages in the development of children.
-These studies also have not confirmed that such traits in adults result from childhood experiences.
-However, these stages should not be viewed as crucial to modern psychoanalysis.
-What is crucial to modern psychoanalytic theory and practice is the power of the unconscious and the transference phenomenon.
+These studies also have not confirmed that such adult traits result from childhood experiences.
+However, these stages should not be considered crucial to modern psychoanalysis.
+The power of the unconscious and the transference phenomenon is vital to contemporary psychoanalytic theory and practice.

-The idea of "unconscious" is contested because human behavior can be observed while human mental activity has to be inferred.
-However, the unconscious is now a popular topic of study in the fields of experimental and social psychology (e.g., implicit attitude measures, fMRI, and PET scans, and other indirect tests).
-The idea of unconscious, and the transference phenomenon, have been widely researched and, it is claimed, validated in the fields of cognitive psychology and social psychology, though a Freudian interpretation of unconscious mental activity is not held by the majority of cognitive psychologists.
-Recent developments in neuroscience have resulted in one side arguing that it has provided a biological basis for unconscious emotional processing in line with psychoanalytic theory i.e., neuropsychoanalysis, while the other side argues that such findings make psychoanalytic theory obsolete and irrelevant.
+The idea of "unconscious" is contested because human behavior can be observed, while human mental activity has to be inferred.
+However, the unconscious is now a popular topic of study in the fields of experimental and social psychology (e.g., implicit attitude measures, fMRI, PET scans, and other indirect tests).
+The idea of unconscious and the transference phenomenon have been widely researched and, it is claimed, validated in the fields of cognitive psychology and social psychology, though the majority of cognitive psychologists does not hold a Freudian interpretation of unconscious mental activity.
+Recent developments in neuroscience have resulted in one side arguing that it has provided a biological basis for unconscious emotional processing in line with psychoanalytic theory (i.e., neuropsychoanalysis), while the other side argues that such findings make psychoanalytic theory obsolete and irrelevant.

-Shlomo Kalo explains that the scientific materialism that flourished in the 19th century severely harmed religion and rejected whatever called spiritual.
+Shlomo Kalo explains that the scientific materialism that flourished in the 19th century severely harmed religion and rejected whatever was called spiritual.
 The institution of the confession priest in particular was badly damaged.
-The empty void that this institution left behind was swiftly occupied by the newborn psychoanalysis.
-In his writings, Kalo claims that psychoanalysis basic approach is erroneous.
+The empty void that the newborn psychoanalysis swiftly occupied this institution left behind.
+In his writings, Kalo claims that psychoanalysis's basic approach is erroneous.
 It represents the mainline wrong assumptions that happiness is unreachable and that the natural desire of a human being is to exploit his fellow men for his own pleasure and benefit.

 Jacques Derrida incorporated aspects of psychoanalytic theory into his theory of deconstruction in order to question what he called the 'metaphysics of presence'.
-Derrida also turns some of these ideas against Freud, to reveal tensions and contradictions in his work.
+Derrida also turns some of these ideas against Freud to reveal tensions and contradictions in his work.
 For example, although Freud defines religion and metaphysics as displacements of the identification with the father in the resolution of the Oedipal complex, Derrida (1987) insists that the prominence of the father in Freud's own analysis is itself indebted to the prominence given to the father in Western metaphysics and theology since Plato.